.

 3d rendering of a Brazilian soccer ball in a net

-Will you be watching the World Cup this summer?
-How will translation and interpretation services help you participate and enjoy the events more fully?
+Will you be watching the FIFA World Cup this year?
+How do you think language services will help you enjoy the event more fully?

 Nisar_Nikzad